Beers15/reading-notes/Readings_REST.md

 4. What does a GET do?

-  An HTTP verb that fetches a resource.
+  A HTTP verb that fetches a resource.

 5. What does a POST do?

-  An HTTP verb that allows one systme to add a resource to another system
+  A HTTP verb that allows one systme to add a resource to another system

 6. What does PUT do?

-  PUT is an HTTP verb replaces a specified resource.
+  PUT is a HTTP verb replaces a specified resource.

 7. What does PATCH do?

-  PATCH is an HTTP verb that does a partial update of the specified resource.
+  PATCH is a HTTP verb that does a partial update of the specified resource.

 ## Things I want to know more about